 True, it's not quite as big a loss as those suffered by investors in NCI Building Systems

 Yet painful though that loss is, seeing how avoidable this was in hindsight hurts even more.

 Perhaps the only comforting thought can be found in Warren Buffett's 2008 Berkshire Hathaway annual report.
 Buffett writes that he also suffered a significant loss by investing in Irish banks.
 Some have speculated that AIB was among them.
 If so, at least I was fooled alongside a much better investor.

 I first went wrong in falling prey to social proof.
 I put too much weight on the research, opinions, and actions of others, without thinking through my investment decision for myself and deciding whether it made sense in my portfolio.

-Prior to my purchase of Allied Irish Banks, it had been recommended in our Global Gains newsletter service and purchased by the team heading up our real-money Million Dollar Portfolio real-money service.
+Before my purchase of Allied Irish Banks, it had been recommended in our Global Gains newsletter service and purchased by the team heading up our real-money Million Dollar Portfolio real-money service.
 Advisors in both services wrote that the stock was trading with low historical and relative multiples, a very attractive dividend yield, and a significantly undervalued price.

 While they made compelling arguments, I failed to carefully evaluate whether I agreed with their assessments.
 And I became even more hooked as these fellow analysts also began purchasing Allied Irish Banks for their personal portfolios.

 As a result, I also began to give in to confirmation bias -- where I sought out opinions that further confirmed my buy decision, rather than seeking a contrarian opinion that might indicate danger ahead.